-larval fish access to a suspension feeder that can consume picophytoplankton directly (Gorsky and Fenaux, 1998; Llopiz et al., 2010).
+We can hypothesize two potential ways in which an organism's diet could make it well adapted to life in an oligotrophic region.
+First, it could feed preferentially on taxa that have either direct or indirect linkages to some of the most abundant primary producers in the ecosystem (e.g. cyanobacteria).
+For instance, a reliance on appendicularians would give larval fish access to a suspension feeder that can consume picophytoplankton directly (Gorsky and Fenaux, 1998; Llopiz et al., 2010).
 Conversely, preference for calanoid copepods and podonid cladocerans would make a larval fish more dependent on the production of diatoms and other large phytoplankton.
-A second, but not mutuallyexclusive, hypothesis is that larval fish are more likely to thrive in oligotrophic ecosystems if they feed at a low trophic position, thus maximizing trophic transfer efficiency from phytoplankton to larvae, regardless of the source of production.
+A second, but not mutually exclusive, hypothesis is that larval fish are more likely to thrive in oligotrophic ecosystems if they feed at a low trophic position, thus maximizing trophic transfer efficiency from phytoplankton to larvae regardless of the source of production.

 Our results provide no evidence for the former hypothesis.
-Although diatom production only contributed to ~10% of ABT larval diets, it was a disproportionately high fraction of the ABT diet relative to the proportional role of diatoms to total NPP in the upper euphotic zone (~5% during C1, <1% during C5).
+Although diatom production only contributed to $\sim 10\%$ of ABT larval diets, it was a disproportionately high fraction of the ABT diet relative to the proportional role of diatoms to total NPP in the upper euphotic zone ($\sim 5\%$ during C1, <1% during C5).
 Indeed, relative to a phytoplankton taxon's productivity, the proportional contribution of each phytoplankton taxon to food-web pathways that support pre- and postflexion ABT larvae increased with increasing phytoplankter size from picophytoplankton to flagellates to diatoms (Fig. 7).
-The disproportionately large role of diatom-driven pathways was largely the result of the important role that podonid cladocerans played in ABT diets.
+The disproportionately large role of diatomdriven pathways was largely the result of the important role that podonid cladocerans played in ABT diets.
 Although they were only abundant in the water column during C5, our experiment conducted closest to the shelf break, podonids were consistently over-represented in ABT guts (Shiroza et al., this issue).
-Cladocerans are more frequently found in coastal regions of the GoM, suggesting that they prey preferentially on large phytoplankton, as suggested by the LIEM and consistent with feeding studies (Kim et al., 1989; Katechakis and Stibor, Non-vertically-migrating calanoid copepods, which formed 2004). another important component of ABT diets (because they were the most abundant mesozooplankton prey available to ABT), had a more diverse diet of diatoms, mixotrophic flagellates, and heterotrophic protists.
-In contrast, while efficient pathways from cyanobacteria to ABT larvae can occur through appendicularians and microzooplankton, these taxa were not abundant in ABT guts.
-Appendicularians were rare in the water column, while microzooplankton were abundant but seldom selected by ABT.
+Cladocerans are more frequently found in the coastal regions of the GoM, suggesting that they prey preferentially on large phytoplankton, as suggested by the LIEM and consistent with feeding studies (Kim et al., 1989; Katechakis and Stibor, 2004).
+Non-vertically migrating calanoid copepods, which formed another important component of ABT diets (because they were the most abundant mesozooplankton prey available to ABT), had a more diverse diet of diatoms, mixotrophic flagellates and heterotrophic protists.
+By contrast, while efficient pathways from cyanobacteria to ABT larvae can occur through appendicularians and microzooplankton, these taxa were not abundant in ABT guts.
+Appendicularians were rare in the water column, while microzooplankton were abundant but were seldom selected by ABT.
 The majority of cyanobacteria were consumed by heterotrophic nanoflagellates.
-These heterotrophic nanoflagellates had moderate gross growth efficiency in the model (30-36%) and were preyed upon by other protists (microzooplankton) and suspension-feeding metazoans.
+These heterotrophic nanoflagellates had moderate gross growth efficiency in the model (30-36%) and were preved upon by other protists (microzooplankton) and suspension-feeding metazoans.
 Cyanobacteria and heterotrophic nanoflagellates thus contributed disproportionately to the recycling pathways of the microbial loop, forming a largely distinct food web from the multivorous and herbivorous pathways, which mostly began with mixotrophic flagellates and diatoms and supported the production of larval ABT and other planktivorous fish.
-Despite distinct differences in prey selectivity with ontogeny (large cladocerans were much more important prey for postflexion larvae, Shiroza et al., this issue) our results show similar dependence on large phytoplankton for both larval stages.
+Despite distinct differences in prey selectivity with ontogeny (large cladocerans were much more important prey for postflexion larvae, Shiroza et al., this issue), our results show similar dependence on large phytoplankton for both larval stages.